 The LTC is encouraged to pursue state level grants through programs such as Caltrans' Active Transportation Planning (ATP), Sustainable Transportation Planning grants, the Strategic Growth Council's Sustainable Community Planning Grants, Urban Greening Grants, and the Highway Safety Improvement Program (HSIP).
-Projects that are not funded through the Caltrans ATP cycle are sent to the local MPO for consideration for funding through their programs.
 It is important to coordinate efforts with adjacent jurisdictions on projects that affect and benefit all agencies.
 Joint applications also strengthen an application due to combined benefits for multiple jurisdictions.
 Joint applications with the US Forest Service or LADWP could be explored.